Welcome to SEDA Equine

 Sessions often include

 Learning to observe and understand how horses think as herd animals.
-Observing group dynamics, which often echo our own social experiences - gives us better understanding of our own social group behaviors, which gives us more choices in social situations.
+Observing group dynamics etc, can often echo our own social experiences - giving us better understanding of our own social group and behaviours, gives us more confidence in our own social situations.

-Learning how horses see the world - gives us some understanding of different perspectives to the same reality - how we perceive things informs our behaviors.
-This can help us to be more understanding of ourselves, and also of views, opinions and behaviors of others, that differ to our own.
+Learning how horses see the world - gives us some understanding of different perspectives of life - how we perceive things informs our behaviors.
+This can help us to be more understanding of ourselves, and also of the views, opinions and behaviours of others, that might differ to our own.

-Learning some basic online groundwork techniques - Can help us to understand how our intentions and our internal emotional states speak into situations; learning how horses learn to overcome challenges can help us learn how to make internal changes in-order to regulate our own emotions.
+Learning some basic online groundwork techniques - Can help us to understand how our intentions and our internal emotional states speak into situations; In-order to direct the horses to move in a certain direction we have to make internal changes in-order to regulate our own emotions and to communicate our intentions clearly.

 Frequently Asked Questions

 Generally a block of 6 - 8 sessions is recommended.
-Ideally sessions will be attended on a regular basis, weekly if possible or bi-weeklty.
+Ideally sessions will be attended on a regular basis, i.e weekly if possible or bi-weeklty are most suitable options.

-Holiday clubs are also available for week long blocks over the summer and autumn term holiday periods, groups of 4-8 participants.
+*Holiday clubs are also available (depending on demand and numbers of attendees) for week long blocks over the spring, summer and autumn term holiday periods - for groups of 4-8 participants (please speak to the facilitator about this).

-If you would like to know more about these please contact Email: info@sedacounselling.co.uk
+If you would like to know more about these groups please contact Email: info@sedacounselling.co.uk

 or call mobile: 0778 063 3126